 Ashoka the organization that put social entrepreneurship on everyone’s radar screen is headquartered just across the Potomac River from downtown Washington.

-Compass Partners, another fellowship provider, was founded by local university students to help train undergraduates interested in social entrepreneurship careers.
+Social Impact 360, another fellowship provider, was founded by local university students to help train undergraduates interested in social entrepreneurship careers.

 Other key players in the local infrastructure include: